fluxcd/image-reflector-controller/docs/spec/v1beta2/imagepolicies.md

   the scanned tags from the internal database for the image name.
 The read tags are then used to select the latest tag based on the policy defined in `.spec.policy`.
-- The latest image is constructed with the ImageRepository image and the selected tag, and reported in the `.status.latestImage`.
+- The latest image's name is derived from the ImageRepository image and reported together with the selected tag and digest in the `.status.latestRef` object.

 This example can be run by saving the manifest into `imagepolicy.yaml`.